Ondas Holdings Inc. Announces - GuruFocus.com

 About Ondas Holdings Inc.

-Information on our websites and social media platforms is not incorporated by reference in this release or in any of our filings with the U.S. Securities and Exchange Commission.
+Information on our websites and social media platforms is not incorporated by reference in this release or in any of our filings with the SEC.

 Forward-Looking Statements